generalassembly-atx/binary-search/README.md

 > What does binary search assume about the set of numbers it will search through?

-##Exercise: 30 minutes
+## Demo: 10 minutes

 We can act this out with some volunteers.
 Each volunteer gets a number and will be sorted into a collection, lowest to highest.
 How can we act out binary search to find a specific number?
 Break it down step by step.

+## Exercise: 20 minutes

-After this real-life demo, we'll pseudocode a plan for implementing a binary search, and then start coding.
+Based on the description above and the real-life demo, pseudocode a plan for implementing a binary search, and then start coding.
 We'll go over a possible solution after 10 minutes.

 ## Challenge